flomesh-io/ztm/README.md

 ### Setup Endpoints

-Now that we've set up all the foundation (most likely in the cloud), we can go on and add as many endpoints as we need to the mesh.
+Now that we've set up all the foundation (most likely in the cloud), we can go on and add as many endpoints as we like to the mesh.

 First, start an agent on an endpoint computer that is going to join our mesh: